DianaVoicu/Guessing-Numbers/README.md

   * The pep8 validator showed an error on 'import sys, time' modules.
     * Importing them separately resolved this issue (best practice is to have one import per line).

-  * Colorama library didn't work after I imported.
-The Module not found error was displayed.
+  * Rich library didn't work in Heroku.
+I followed the steps to install the dependencies on heroku but Rich didn't show up in my requirements.txt.
-    * During my research I was reading about rich library as well so I simply decided to use rich instead and didn't got stuck in solving that small issue as it wasn't a big part of my project.
+    * During my research I was reading about colorama module as well so was easier to use it instead and didn't got stuck in solving that small issue as it wasn't a big part of my project.

   * No unsolved bugs.